How to become a prosthetist: Becky's story

 "I make a real big difference to people's lives, which is really fulfilling."

-Prosthetics are artificial devices which replace a missing body part.
+Prostheses are artificial devices which replace a missing body part.

-Orthotics are braces that help to aid or support a limb to function.
+Orthoses are braces that help to aid or support a limb to function.

-Maths and physics are important in her work, but people skills are also very important as she works with a variety of different patients and needs to be friendly and understanding.
+Maths and Physics are important in her work, but people skills are also very important as she works with a variety of different patients and needs to be friendly and understanding.

-Prosthetist salary: from £22,000 to £68,500 per year
+Average salary: from £24,907 to £44,503 per year (Band 5-Band 7)

-Prosthetist working hours: 39 to 41 hours per week
+Typical working hours: 39 to 41 hours per week

-This information is a guide (sources: LMI for All, National Careers Service)
+This information is a guide (sources: LMI for All, National Careers Service).